DanielRosillo/DanielRosillo.github.io/_posts/2016-07-01-privacypolicy horoscopos.markdown

   <body>
     <h2>Privacy Policy</h2> <p>
-                    Rosillo Labs built the entertainment apps as an Ad Supported app.
+                    Rosillo Labs built the entertainment apps as an Ad Supported apps.
 This SERVICE is provided by Rosillo Labs at no cost and is intended for use as is.
                   </p> <p>